blacklightpy/vaultofknowledge/The Ultimate Reality cannot be expressed by Words.md

 				- Yoga Roodhi Shakthi Vritthi: Meaning is not the sum of its components ("greenhouse" is not "green" + "house", but refers to a house that grows plants)
 		- Lakshana Vritthi: Indirect Meaning ("river" in "house is on the river" meaning "river bank")
 			- "river" also means "river bank" in this context.
+			- Lakshana Vritthi is only applied when Shakthi Vritthi cannot be applied.
 			- **Types**
 				- Jahat Lakshana Vritthi: Indirect Meaning does not contain the Direct Meaning at all (when "river" means "riverbank", it does not mean "river" at all, only the "bank")
 				- Ajahat Lakshana Vritthi: Indirect Meaning does contain Direct Meaning too (in "all hands on the deck", "hands" implies "bodies", which includes "hands" too)
-				- Bhaaga-Thyaaga Lakshana Vritthi: Indirect Meaning contains one aspect of the Direct Meaning, but omits another aspect of it (in "the snake is just a rope", "snake" implies the existent nature of "snake", but not the )
+				- Bhaaga-Thyaaga Lakshana Vritthi: Indirect Meaning contains one aspect of the Direct Meaning, but omits another aspect of it (in "the snake is just a rope", "snake" implies the existent nature of "snake", but not the "animal" nature of the "snake")
+					- Unlike Jahat Lakshana Vritthi and Ajahat Lakshana Vritthi, the Direct Meaning and the Indirect Meaning is always of the same kind.
+The Direct Meaning is an entity with an attribute, and the Indirect Meaning is a substantive entity.
+					- This attribute-substantive relationship is called Aashrayatva-Sambandha.
 		- Guna Vritthi: Metaphorical Meaning ("lion" meaning "fierce" in "the man is a lion")
 			- "lion" never means "fierce", it is a metaphor alone.
 		- Vyangya Vritthi: Suggestive or Evocative association in poetry ("water" in "feel the water, in her body")